Privacy-Preserving Feature Selection with Fully Homomorphic Encryption: Algorithms

 \subsection{Baseline algorithm}

-We propose our baseline algorithm, which is a privacy-preserving version of CWC.
-In this subsection, we consider a two-party protocol, where a party $A$ has his private data and outsources the computation of CWC to another party $B$, but our baseline algorithm is easily extended to a multi-party protocol where more than two parties cooperate one another to select features with the joint data.
-During the computation, party $B$ should not gain other information than the number $n$ of positive data, the number $m$ of negative data and the number $k$ of features.
-Note that party $A$ can conceal the actual number of data by inserting dummy data and telling the inflated numbers $n$ and $m$ to $B$.
-The algorithm can distinguish dummy data by adding an extra bit indicating the data is a dummy iff the bit is $1$.
-For each class the values of features and dummy bit of data in the class are encrypted by public key of $A$ and sent to $B$.
+We present the baseline algorithm, a privacy-preserving variant of CWC.
+In this subsection, we consider a two-party protocol, in which a party $\textsf A$ has his private data and outsources CWC computation to another party $\textsf B$, but the baseline algorithm is easily extended to more than two data owners case, e.g., parties $\textsf A$ and $\textsf C$ send their private data to party $\textsf B$ using $\textsf A$'s public key.
+During the computation, party $\textsf B$ should not gain other information than the number $n$ of positive data, the number $m$ of negative data and the number $k$ of features.
+It should be noted that party $\textsf A$ can hide the actual number of data by inserting dummy data and telling $\textsf B$ the inflated numbers $n$ and $m$.
+Dummy data can be distinguished by adding an extra bit that indicates the data is a dummy if the bit is $1$.
+The values of features and dummy bits of data in each class are encrypted by $\textsf A$'s public key and sent to $\textsf B$.